jakubsilhan/ICP_Project/README.md

          build/icp

+The app displays the available actions using its GUI.

+> [!NOTE]
+> When taking screenshots, the file save dialog API does not select the file mask on Kubuntu 24.04,
+> whereas on later versions it works correctly.
+Please choose the `.png` filename extension when naming the screenshot.

 ### Building and running with other entry points
 There are also other entry points available, specified by the `RUN_MODE` CMake option.
 The following entry points are available: